-\subsection{Cartesian CTs, \ $L = A$}
+\subsection{Cartesian CTs, $\boldsymbol{L = A}$}

 In the Cartesian case, $L = A$ is constant and diagonalizable with real eigenvalues.
-If $A$ has distinct eigenvalues, $L$ is Benenti and the induced separable web is coincides with the eigenspaces of $A$.
-We therefore obtain the familiar Cartesian coordinates $(t,x,y)$ on $\mathbb{E}^3_1$.
+If $A$ has distinct eigenvalues, $L$ is Benenti and the induced separable web coincides with the eigenspaces of $A$.
+We therefore obtain the familiar Cartesian coordinates $(t,x,y)$ on~$\mathbb{E}^3_1$.

-If $A$ has only one eigenvalue, then it is a multiple of the metric and, being geometrically equivalent to $0$, it is trivial.
+If $A$ has only one eigenvalue, then it is a multiple of the metric, say $\lambda g$.
+Thus, being geometrically equivalent to $A - \lambda g \equiv 0$, it is trivial.
 The only other cases we have to consider are those where $A$ has a $2$-dimensional eigenspace.
-There are two possibilities: \\
+There are two possibilities:

-{\bf 4.1.i} \ $A = J_{-1}(1) \oplus J_1(0) \oplus J_1(0)$ If $A$ has a spacelike multidimensional eigenspace, then upon passing to a geometric equivalent tensor, we may choose a basis such that $A$ takes the above form; i.e. $A = e_0 \otimes e_0^{\flat}$ for some timelike unit vector $e_0$.
+{\bf 4.1.i.} $A = J_{-1}(1) \oplus J_1(0) \oplus J_1(0)$.
+If $A$ has a spacelike multidimensional eigenspace, then upon passing to a geometric equivalent tensor, we may choose a basis such that $A$ takes the above form; i.e., $A = e_0 \otimes e_0^{\flat}$ for some timelike unit vector $e_0$.
 It is easy to see that this Cartesian CT is reducible.
-By the remarks preceding algorithm \ref{WP}, we see that a warped product which decomposes $L$ is
+By the remarks preceding Algorithm~\ref{WP}, we see that a warped product which decomposes $L$ is

-We get a separable web on $\mathbb{E}^3_1$ by taking $t$ in the above map as our coordinate on $\mathbb{E}^1_1$, and lifting any separable web on $\mathbb{E}^2$.
+We get a separable web on $\mathbb{E}^3_1$ by taking $t$ in the above map as our coordinate on~$\mathbb{E}^1_1$, and lifting any separable web on~$\mathbb{E}^2$.
 These are the timelike-cylindrical webs, one of which is the Cartesian web already obtained.
-The separable webs on $\mathbb{E}^2$ can be found throughout the literature; see, for instance, table $1$ in \cite{Rajaratnam2016}.
-We thus obtain the following four separable webs from this CT via the above warped product: \\
+The separable webs on~$\mathbb{E}^2$ can be found throughout the literature; see, for instance, \cite[Table~1]{Rajaratnam2016}.
+We thus obtain the following four separable webs from this CT via the above warped product.

-\textit{1.
-Cartesian web}\ \ (spacelike translational web I)
+\textit{$1.$ Cartesian web} (spacelike translational web I)

-\textit{2.
-Timelike-cylindrical polar web}\ \ (timelike translational web I)
+\textit{$2.$ Timelike-cylindrical polar web} (timelike translational web I)

-\textit{3.
-Timelike-cylindrical elliptic web}\ \ (timelike translational web III)
+\textit{$3.$ Timelike-cylindrical elliptic web}\ \ (timelike translational web III)

-\textit{4.
-Timelike-cylindrical parabolic web}\ \ (timelike translational web II)
+\textit{$4.$ Timelike-cylindrical parabolic web} (timelike translational web II)

-\textbf{4.1.ii} \ $A = J_{-1}(0) \oplus J_1(0) \oplus J_1(1)$ If $A$ has a multidimensional Lorentzian eigenspace, then using geometric equivalence, we may choose a basis such that $A$ takes the above form; i.e. $A = e_1 \otimes e_1^{\flat}$ for some spacelike unit vector $e_1$.
-This CT is reducible, and by algorithm \ref{WP}, we see that a warped product which decomposes $L$ is
+\textbf{4.1.ii.} $A = J_{-1}(0) \oplus J_1(0) \oplus J_1(1)$.
+If $A$ has a multidimensional Lorentzian eigenspace, then using geometric equivalence, we may choose a basis such that~$A$ takes the above form; i.e., $A = e_1 \otimes e_1^{\flat}$ for some spacelike unit vector~$e_1$.
+This CT is reducible, and by Algorithm~\ref{WP}, we see that a warped product which decomposes $L$ is